The Institute of Open Adoption Studies pursues an active, applied-research partnership with a focus on:

 The findings provide insights into intercountry adoption on both sides of the adoption process.
 Initial research findings were presented at a symposium for adoption professionals in Taipei in November 2018.
 A full report is forthcoming.

 In 2014 the NSW Children and Young Persons (Care and Protection) Act 1998 (the Care Act) was amended to simplify the process for foster carers who wish to adopt children in their care for whom there is no realistic chance of restoration to their birth family or kinship care.

 Our research team conducted focus groups with a total of 30 carers in four locations in NSW between October and November 2017.
 Our aim was to ensure the views and concerns of foster carers are clearly understood and taken into account in foster care and open adoption practices.

+A publication based on the results is currently under review.
 We have prepared a summary of the major findings relating to the factors foster carers consider when deciding whether to adopt the children in their care, as well as their experience of birth family contact.
 We invite you to read the summary:

 We are measuring social investment for children in different child-welfare permanency pathways.
 In collaboration with researchers in economics, law and health statistics, the Institute of Open Adoption Studies has been awarded funding through the Sydney Policy Lab.

 Our scoping study will establish groundwork for analysing permanency pathways for children in out-of-home care in NSW, including restoration, guardianship, open adoption and long-term foster care.
 This project will define core questions, test methodology and negotiate access to government and agency data to develop a data set on outcomes achieved for children with different placements.
 We aim to: